DEFRA/defra-ruby-style/README.md

 ## Usage

-Within the project's `.rubocop.yml` file add the following:
+If your project hasn't got one, create the file `.rubocop.yml` in its root and add the following:

 ```ruby
 inherit_gem: